gvwilson/thirdbit/src/fiction/iffy/index.md

 You can see how things fit together."

 He straightened.
-"But you mustn't tell Gayathri.
-She knows where your olders came from.
+"Gayathri knows where your olders came from.
-So far she thinks everything we've done together is me testing you.
+So far she thinks I'm still testing you.
-If she realizes what you can do…"
+If she realizes you can already talk to the machines…"

 Iffy nodded.
 She had played enough sims to know what happened to people with special abilities,